 Your Wondrous Wallet is ready!
 Yeay!

 Whew!
 Now that was a LOT of work, wasn’t it?
-But, I’m sure you’re going to totally LOVE this wallet and you wouldn’t even remember all this when you start getting complements and the best thing ORDERS to make this wallet.
+But, I’m sure you’re going to totally LOVE this wallet and you wouldn’t even remember all this when you start getting compliments and the best thing ORDERS to make this wallet.
 Trust me.

-With that we have come to the end of Wondrous Wallet Tutorial.
+With that, we have come to the end of Wondrous Wallet Tutorial.
 Here are some of the testers’ Wondrous Wallets for your inspiration.
 Aren’t they all gorgeous?

 If you would like to get the FREE PDF pattern for Wondrous Wallet, just subscribe to the newsletter below by entering your name and e-mail address.